 - Staff and patient education

 - Close collaboration with local public health departments to prevent emerging infectious disease threats

 Patient safety resources

-The lead Federal agency charged with improving the quality, safety, efficiency and effectiveness of healthcare for all Americans.
-Read these publications from AHRQ:
+This federal agency works to improve the quality, safety, efficiency and effectiveness of health care for all Americans.

-A nonprofit organization leading the improvement of health care throughout the world.
+The goal of this nonprofit organization is to advance the quality and value of health care throughout the world.